xevg/imessagedb/README.md

 not provided, the default location is `~/.conf/iMessageDB.ini`.

 **-o OUTPUT_DIRECTORY, --output_directory OUTPUT_DIRECTORY** The output directory where the
 output and attachments go.
-If this option is not provided, the default location is `/tmp`.
-The files will be `/tmp/NAME.html` and attachments will be in `/tmp/NAME_Attachments`.
+If this option is not provided, the default location is your home directory.
+The files will be `~/NAME.html` and attachments will be in `~/NAME_Attachments`.

 **--database DATABASE**  The database file to open.
 If this option is not provided it will default to `~/Library/Messages/chat.db`, which is where Apple puts it.